 Today’s best healthcare apps aren’t just static offerings that hold a set or finite amount of healthcare information and functionality.
 This means that customers expect access to real-time features and functionality as part of a great in-app consumer experience.
 Failing to acknowledge this reality is a quick way to end up on the losing end of the mobile-based health solution (mHealth) arms race.

-The best way to overcome the challenge of remaining on the cutting edge of this healthcare consumer demand, according to Nicole Lyn Pesce of the New York Daily News, is by committing to a development approach that incorporates live chat functionality and other real-time features into your app.
+The Solution The best way to overcome the challenge of remaining on the cutting edge of this healthcare consumer demand, according to Nicole Lyn Pesce of the New York Daily News, is by committing to a development approach that incorporates live chat functionality and other real-time features into your app.
+The expertise of your app development partner will be critical at this stage.

-Pesce points to a mHealth app like Maven as the perfect example of real-time feature integration into the mobile experience.
+Pesce points to an mHealth app like Maven as the perfect example of real-time feature integrated into the mobile experience.
 This app provides users with the ability to video chat with live healthcare professionals as they explore and seek treatment for a variety of feminine health issues.

-Naturally, following in Maven’s footsteps requires not only working with a team of development professionals who know how to successfully integrate this kind of functionality into your healthcare app experience, but also via the enlistment of trained medical experts to handle and manage these incoming queries, concerns, and comments.
+Naturally, following in Maven’s footsteps requires not only working with a team of efficient mobile app development company and development professionals who know how to successfully integrate this kind of functionality into your healthcare app experience, but also via the enlistment of trained medical experts to handle and manage these incoming queries, concerns, and comments.

 Challenge #7: Integrating This App with Hospital Management Systems Is Vital to the Success of the Institution and the Apps Positioning within the in-House Ecosystem